stephenberry/repe/README.md

   //
   uint16_t query_format{};
   uint16_t body_format{};
-  error_code ec{};
+  uint32_t ec{}; // error code
 };
 ```

-The header must be exactly 48 bytes allocated in the layout shown above.
-All fields in the header must be aligned to their natural boundaries (e.g., `uint64_t` on 8-byte boundaries).
-No padding bytes are included whatsoever.
+The header must be exactly 48 bytes with fields following the exact order shown above.
+No padding bytes are allowed.

 ### Length

 The `length` field represents the total length of `[header, query, body]`.
-A value of `-1` (wrapped to the largest `uint64_t`) indicates that the length is unspecified.
-In such cases, the message termination must be determined by alternative means.
+The length must always be provided for a valid message.

 ### Spec